dev-xo/barebones-stack/README.md

 ## ⭐ Support

-If you found this project useful, [star](https://github.com/dev-xo/barebones-stack) it!.<br/>
+Feel free to [star](https://github.com/dev-xo/barebones-stack) the project if you found it useful.<br/>
 It will help us to keep updating and working on this, other Remix projects.
+Thanks!

 ### ️Acknowledgments